RonakornST/README/CourseraREADME.md

 ---

 ### How to Get Your {CAUTH Token}
-1. Open the course website in your browser.
+1. Open the course website in your browser and login with your account.
-2. Use Developer Tools to copy the `CAUTH` token (refer to this video at 2:22 for guidance: [Video Link](https://www.youtube.com/watch?v=fDCln4C0zbI&t=64s)).
+2. Open Developer Tools then go to Application tab to copy the `CAUTH` token (refer to this video at 2:22 for guidance: [Video Link](https://www.youtube.com/watch?v=fDCln4C0zbI&t=64s)).

 ---